 In my first year of university, I helped to create, write for and edit a university-funded arts journal called Dais, which I produced with a small group of students after winning a competition.

-To view all of the articles that I wrote during my time at university, click the link below to visit my blog.
+You can also view all of the articles that I wrote during my time at university on my blog: